Background pattern

 Taking Sorafenib Accord with other medications

-• St. John's Wort, a herbal remedy fordepression
+• St. John's Wort, a herbal remedy for depression

-• Dexamethasone, acorticosteroidused in various conditions
+• Dexamethasone, a corticosteroid used in various conditions

 Pregnancy and breastfeeding

 Avoid becoming pregnant during treatment with Sorafenib Accord.
-If you can become pregnant, use suitable contraceptive methods during treatment.
+If you can become pregnant, use adequate contraceptive methods during treatment.
 If you become pregnant during treatment with Sorafenib Accord, inform your doctor immediately, who will decide whether to continue treatment.

-Driving and operating machinery
+Driving and using machines

 Sorafenib Accord contains sodium

-3. How to Take Sorafenib Accord
+3. How to take Sorafenib Accord

-Follow exactly the administration instructions for this medication as indicated by your doctor.
-In case of doubt, consult your doctor or pharmacist again.
+Follow your doctor's instructions for administering this medication exactly.
+If in doubt, consult your doctor or pharmacist again.

 If you take more Sorafenib Accord than you should

-If you forgot to take Sorafenib Accord
+If you forget to take Sorafenib Accord

-4. Possible Adverse Effects
+4. Possible adverse effects

 • diarrhea